folio-org/docs/content/en/docs/Access/Courses/courses.md

 You are able to delete a cross-listed course with items as long as one course remains.

-1. [Find the cross-listed course](#searching-for-courses) you want to delete and click on it in the **Courses **list.
+1. [Find the cross-listed course](#searching-for-courses) you want to delete and click on it in the **Courses** list.

 2. In the **course details** window, click **Edit**.

 3. Click **Delete**.

-4. Click **Really Delete** to delete the course.
+4. Click **Really delete** to delete the course.
 The course is deleted and removed from the Courses list.

 ## Adding an instructor to a course